-Sexual harassment should be reported to Aine Gaffney, Course Co-ordinator, the designated liaison person or to someone of trust.
+Sexual harassment should be reported to Aoife Marie Seymour, or to someone of trust on the staff.

 For more detail on the Dignity and Respect Policy for Teagasc Learners, please refer to www.teagasc.ie

 Code of Conduct

 The prevention of bullying and sexual harassment is an integral part of the Code of Conduct.
 The college/centre will seek to;